 Hotel Safety Tip #6 – Always have your firewall on when connecting to hotel wi-fi (and use a VPN if you can).

 Hotel’s, for the most part, offer free wi-fi (I am using it right now as I write this here at this Hilton).
 However, hotel wi-fi is not known for being overly secure.
 Make sure you are connecting to the Hotel’s actual wi-fi network first, and second always make sure your computer’s firewall is on and you use up-to-date antivirus software.

 For your phones, make sure they have appropriate security protection as well.

-To see more tips on how to stay secure while you travel, please read my article Don’t get hacked on your business trip: 7 Cyber Security Travel Tips for the Business Traveler to Stay Secure.
+To see more tips on how to stay secure while you travel, please read my Don’t get hacked on your business trip: 7 Cyber Security Travel Tips for the Business Traveler to Stay Secure.